radicle-dev/old.radicle.xyz/content/blog/radicle-architecture.md

       :getCounter (list (read-ref s) rad-state))))
 ```

-In this example we've omitted the Radicle *prelude*, which is a set of basic
+(In this example we've omitted the Radicle *prelude*, which is a set of basic
 modules containing many useful functions for writing state machines.
 The prelude is
-necessary here in order to access pattern matching functionality.
+necessary here in order to access pattern matching functionality.)

-Machines are materialized from the sequence of all received expressions, this sequence is maintained via a pointer to
+Machines are materialized from the sequence of all received expressions.
+This sequence is maintained via a pointer to
 a linked list stored on IPFS.
 To materialize a Radicle machine,
-the pointer is resolved, fetching data from IPFS, and the resulting set of expressions is re-evaluated.
+the pointer is resolved, fetching data from IPFS, and the resulting set of expressions is evaluated.
 One can then make a query to inspect the materialized machine.
 For example,
 requesting the current state with `get-counter`.